Kelsey Schmidt, MBA

 What are the biggest challenges or opportunities in your field right now?

-The biggest challenges in healthcare today are the deep-rooted systemic issues in the U.S. and the ongoing tension between mission-driven care and business realities, which can make meaningful change difficult.
-At the same time, there are significant opportunities to strengthen workforce strategy, forecasting, and recruitment, which can improve patient access and enhance operational resilience.
+The biggest challenges in healthcare today are the deep-rooted systemic complexities in the U.S. and the ongoing tension between delivering mission-driven care and navigating financial realities.
+That tension can make meaningful, sustainable change difficult.

 What values are most important to you in your work and personal life?